lnsy-dev/obsidian-starter-notebook/README.md

 # Setup

-First, if you haven't already, download https://obsidian.md and get it installed.
+First, if you haven't already, download https://obsidian.md and install it.

 Then you can download the obsidian notebook.
 You download the notebook by clicking the green button above and selecting download.